In stock bags shipping within a few biz days

-The Better Half Framebag comes in three sizes which only differ in height, all sizes are 12" long and 2.5" wide (see sizing info-graphic for all dimensions).
-They vary in height to accomidate different head tube lengths, i.e. different sized bikes.
-You will need to measure your head tube length or measure the distance on the head tube between the top and down tube on the inside of the frame (ref. sizing-graphic).
+The Better Half Framebag comes in three sizes which only differ in height, all sizes are 12" long and 2.5" wide (reference sizing graphic here).
+They vary in height to accommodate different head tube lengths, i.e. different sized bikes.
+You will need to measure your head tube length or measure the distance on the head tube between the top and down tube on the inside of the frame.

 - Small: likely in the 46cm-52cm frame size range with head tube lenghts around 75-120-ish millimeters.
 1" or less of head tube between the top tube and down tube.

 - Large: frames in the 58cm-63cm range, with 180-230-ish millimeter head tubes.
 3-4.5" of head tube between the top tube and down tube.

 - One large compartment on the drive side & one slim compartment for phone/wallet on the non drive side.

 - One-handed flap closure with magnetic Fidlock buckles.

-- Molle attachment points around perimeter of bag for easy strapping.
-Bag comes with 6 double sided straps that are long enough to wrap around carbon frames.
+- Molle attachment points around perimeter of bag for easy and flexible strapping.
+Comes with 6 double sided velcro straps that are long enough to wrap around most larger tubed, carbon frames.

 - Internal padding around parimeter where there bag comes in contact with frame.